-Clean up after your pooch.
 You’re camping neighbors will not appreciate smelling (or stepping in) any gifts your dog leaves laying around the campground, and not cleaning up after your dog is a good way to make enemies of your neighbors!
 These biodegradable poop bags are vegetable-based and leak-proof so you can feel better about using them when you’re trying to leave no trace.

-Don’t leave your dog alone at your campsite.
 Most campgrounds have rules about leaving your pooch unattended.
 To avoid problems, be sure you supervise your dog at all times.

-Keep social interactions to a minimum.
 Just because your dog is the friendliest pup on earth, doesn’t mean he has to meet and greet everyone he comes across.
 While many people are enthusiastic about loving up other people’s dogs, others would prefer to keep their distance.
 If your neighbors are dog-lovers, they will be the first to let you (and your dog) know that they want to say hi, otherwise, keep interactions to a minimum.